 The pelvic floor consists of several muscles with 3 layers that span from side to side and from the front to the back of the pelvis.
 These muscles help support the bladder, uterus and rectum in the proper place, shut off and initiate the urine stream and contribute to sexual function.
 The muscles can be underactive or overactive.
 Not all people need to strengthen the pelvic floor muscles.
 Learn to soften and release the muscles, (reverse Kegel) as well as strengthening them.

 - Let go of your pelvic floor muscles when urinating.
 Don’t start or finish with a push or strain.
 For females, when you urinate, sit on the toilet and after you empty your bladder, do some rocking back and forth rather than straining or pushing to empty your bladder completely.
-For more information see Women's Health Foundation book Below Your Belt.
+For more information see the book Below Your Belt written to educate young women on information all ages should know.

 - Learn what might irritate your bladder and use your diet to control your bladder symptoms.
 Limiting the amount of caffeine, chocolate, coffee, spicy foods and other highly acidic foods like tomatoes, citrus and vinegar can help control urgency and frequency and decrease bladder pain.
 Drinking fluids without carbonation or artificial sweeteners is the best, as some people are sensitive to these.
 Also, avoid constipation.
 A full bowel can press on the bladder, causing irritation and urgency or obstruct the bladder’s ability to empty.